20 types of mutual funds in India that you need to know about – Part 4

 Should you be investing in them: Gold can play a valuable role in your investment portfolio giving good performance when equities and debt are under-performing.
 As we discuss in detail in another blog post, gold has a limited role to play in very short-term portfolios or if your objective is to generate regular income since gold does not do that.
 Also, a long-term investor who is comfortable with the volatility in equities may not see too much of a role for gold for diversifying downside.
 They may choose to only invest in equities for higher returns.
 The true value-add for gold comes in the medium term portfolios, say for a 3-8 year horizon and/or if you would like to avoid significant volatility in portfolio returns.
 In such portfolios, gold can provide returns when equities and bonds are not doing well, increasing your probability of ending up with good positive returns.

 Read more: Why you should invest in gold

 20. Fund of Funds:

 What they invest in: As the name suggests, these are funds which invest in other mutual funds.
-Usually these funds set a specific objective such as conservative/moderate/aggressive allocation or investment for a certain age group and so on.
+Usually, these funds set a specific objective such as conservative/moderate/aggressive allocation or investment for a certain age group and so on.

 Should you be investing in them: The biggest problem with funds of funds, in India and elsewhere is the high expense ratio.
 When you buy a fund of funds, not only do you pay the expense ratio of the bought fund but also the expense ratio of all the underlying funds.
 As you can imagine paying two layers of expenses can be a big drag on returns.
-Hence investors may be better off using ordinary mutual funds together with the help of a financial advisor to create a customised portfolio for their requirements.
+Hence investors may be better off using ordinary mutual funds together with the help of a financial advisor to create a customized portfolio for their requirements.